genellann/AssetLoader/README.md

 - Wait until you get a confirmation build message
 3. Open index.html in the browser
 4. Open the inspector or dev tools in your browser
-- You will see console output detailing which tests have run and if they passed or failed
+- You will see assets on the stage and console output indicating that the tests passed.

 Please open an [issue](https://github.com/genradley/AssetLoader/issues) if you find any bugs.
 We will fix the issue and add a test for it.